 Section 14A of the Exchange Act (which was added by the Dodd-Frank Wall Street Reform and Consumer Protection Act) requires that we provide shareholders with the opportunity to approve, on a non-binding advisory basis, the compensation of our Named Executive Officers.
-At our 2022 annual meeting of shareholders, a majority of our shareholders voted, consistent with the recommendation of the Board, to hold an annual say-on-pay vote.
-This annual vote will continue unless our shareholders vote, at our 2028 annual meeting of shareholders, to approve a different say-on-pay vote frequency, as required pursuant to Section 14A of the Exchange Act.
+At our 2022 Annual Meeting of Shareholders, a majority of our shareholders voted, consistent with the recommendation of the Board, to hold an annual say-on-pay vote.
+This annual vote will continue unless our shareholders vote, at our 2028 Annual Meeting of Shareholders, to approve a different say-on-pay vote frequency, as required pursuant to Section 14A of the Exchange Act.
 The Board believes that an annual say-on-pay vote allows our shareholders to provide us with more frequent and direct input on our compensation philosophy, policies and practices.

 At the Annual Meeting, the Board is asking shareholders to approve, on a non-binding advisory basis, the compensation of our Named Executive Officers as disclosed in this proxy statement by voting "FOR" the following resolution.
 In considering this proposal, we urge shareholders to read the Compensation Discussion and Analysis, the accompanying compensation tables and the related narrative disclosure.
-As described in detail in the Compensation Discussion and Analysis, the majority of our executives' total compensation is at-risk, tied to achieving annual and long-term goals that achieve our strategic objectives, promote longer-term performance and long-term shareholder value creation, and support the Company's leadership retention strategy.
-The design of our long-term incentives coupled with robust stock ownership guidelines seek to ensure that our executives' interests are aligned with those of long-term shareholders.
+As described in detail in the Compensation Discussion and Analysis, the majority of our executives' total compensation is at-risk and equity-based, and our overall executive compensation program is tied to achieving specific performance goals aligned with our strategic objectives and supports the Company's leadership retention strategy.
+The design of our long-term incentives coupled with robust stock ownership guidelines seek to ensure that our executives' interests are aligned with those of long-term shareholders, promoting long-term performance and long-term shareholder value creation.

-"RESOLVED, that the shareholders of the Company approve, on a non-binding advisory basis, the compensation of the Company's named executive officers as disclosed in the Company's proxy statement for its 2024 annual meeting of shareholders pursuant to the compensation disclosure rules of the SEC, including the Compensation Discussion and Analysis section and the accompanying compensation tables and related narrative disclosure."
+"RESOLVED, that the shareholders of the Company approve, on a non-binding advisory basis, the compensation of the Company's named executive officers as disclosed in the Company's proxy statement for its 2025 annual meeting of shareholders pursuant to the compensation disclosure rules of the SEC, including the Compensation Discussion and Analysis section and the accompanying compensation tables and related narrative disclosure."